skoona/SknServices/README.md

 ##Objective
 ---

-The system shall contribute to resolving these initial use cases:
+The system shall offer methods to resolve:

 1. Clearly indicate an employee, vendor, manager, customer service representative, or any business ACTORs role!
     * by identifying the person(s) using a permanent and persistent identifier from a trusted authentication source.
-2. Ensure user is authentication and that user has specific access to the requested page, api, and click-ables on that page; unless the target page is public.
+2. Ensure user is authenticated and that user has specific access to the requested page, api, and click-ables on that page; unless the target page is public.
     * by using the permission roles assigned to each authenticated user and the Secure::AccessRegistry access class.
 3. Ensure user is constrained to interact with processess or view information they were specifically authorized for!
     * by identifying the person(s) identifier, and applying their Secure::ContentProfile collection of permissions to control access to both processes and information.
+4. Have no hard Rails dependencies, and serve as a technology model building secure web applications.
+    * Outside of keeping its private tables in AR, it supplies its services independent of Rails.
+    * It is assumed that user records and most displayable information is not solely housed locally in Rails; but sourced from external systems or computed.

 ##AccessProfile i.e (Secure::AccessRegistry)